 Ahem.
 I write longer and more conversationally (sometimes to the frustration of my editor).
 I’ve become way better at self-editing.
 I’m even getting over my (incorrect) use of the possessive apostrophe in “it’s”.

 Mostly, though, I just suck less than I used to.
 Writing, like everything else, is something you just have to do a lot – badly – before you learn how to do it properly.

 What is the hardest aspect of blogging for you?

-What inspires you to keep blogging regularly?
+What inspires you to keep blogging?

 What’s the single most popular post on your blog?